-Date of Upon expiration, the new ones will start from the first quarter of 2 2023 and replacement from the second quarter of 2023.
-Reason for According to the letter No. 23000763 issued by the PwC Taiwan, According to the letter No. 23000763 issued by the PwC Taiwan, in replacement accordance with the rotation of accountants as stipulated by the la aw, the and auditing accountants of the financial statements will be changed f from HSU, explanation SHENG-CHUNG and WU, HAN-CHI to CHANG, SHU-CHIUN IG and WU, HAN-CHI with effect from the first quarter of 2023.
-In addition, retirement of WU, HAN-CHI, the auditor of the financial statement changed from CHANG, SHU-CHIUNG and WU, HAN-CHI to WU, JEN- CHIEH and CHANG, SHU-CHIUNG with effect from the second • 2023 in accordance with the internal adjustment of the accounting firm.
-The statemen t is that the appointor or accountant terminates or does not accept the appointm audit reports other than unqualified opinions issued within the Not last two years s and the reasons for them Any disagreement with the issuer applicable.
-Other disclos ures (those that should be disclosed in Article 10, Paragraph 6, Items 1(d) to 1(g) of this Code)
+D / C 2022 1 Date of Upon expiration, the new ones will start from the first quarter of 2 2023 and replacement from the second quarter of 2023.
+Reason for According to the letter No. 23000763 issued by the PwC Taiwan, in replacement accordance with the rotation of accountants as stipulated by the la aw, the and auditing accountants of the financial statements will be changed f from HSU, explanation SHENG-CHUNG and WU, HAN-CHI to CHANG, SHU-CHIUN IG and WU, HAN-CHI with effect from the first quarter of 2023.
+In addition, due to the retirement of WU, HAN-CHI, the auditor of the financial statement ents will be changed from CHANG, SHU-CHIUNG and WU, HAN-CHI to V VU, JEN- CHIEH and CHANG, SHU-CHIUNG with effect from the second d quarter of 2023 in accordance with the internal adjustment of the accounting g firm.
+The statemen t is that the appointor or accountant terminates or does not accept the appointme ent Opinions on a audit reports other than unqualified opinions issued within the Not last two years Ist two years and the reasons for them Any disagreement with the issuer applicable.
+Other disclosures (those that should be disclosed in Article 10, Paragraph 6, Items 1(d) to 1(g) of this Code)